eclipse-tractusx/sd-factory/docs/ARC42.md

 ### High Level Requirement for Release 2

-*   Creation of LegalPerson for each company
+*   Creation of LegalParticipant for each company
 *   Creation of PhysicalResource for the place where the service (e.g. connector) will running
 *   Creation of Service Offering and InstantiatedVirtualResource for each connector
 *   Provide API interface exclusively for the Portal